AyslanSE/AyslanSE/README.md

 <h4>
 	I'm a Brazilian game developer, use UnityEngine, and program in C#
 	<br>
+	<br>
 	I accept freelancers and projects.
 I'm looking for a job.
-	<br>
-	Use as Language: C# with .Net Core and also .Net Framework
 	<br>
 	Use as Language: C# with .Net Core and also .Net Framework
 	<br>